 Fluent in Japanese, Mr. King has represented numerous U.S. and Japanese corporations in connection with cross-border transactions.
 He also has advised multinational corporations on acquisitions and joint ventures in multiple jurisdictions in Europe and Asia.
 He was resident in Skadden’s Tokyo office in the early 1990s and worked for several years in the Tokyo headquarters of one of Japan’s largest integrated trading companies.

 The National Law Journal recognized him as a Mergers and Acquisitions Trailblazer in 2017, noting his decades of groundbreaking work in Silicon Valley.
-On the basis of feedback from clients, he was selected in 2016 as a BTI Client Service All-Star for providing outstanding client service.
+On the basis of feedback from clients, he was selected in 2016 as a BTI Client Service All-Star.
 He was the leader of the deal team recognized by the Daily Journal with a 2016 “California Lawyer Attorneys of the Year” award for innovative work on behalf of Broadcom Corporation in its acquisition by Avago Technologies.
-In connection with The Recorder’s 2016 and 2017 Corporate Department of the Year accolades, Mr. King also was recognized one of the publication’s Trusted Advisers, “the lawyers clients turn to for strategic counsel and valued industry insights.”
-In 2015, Law360 recognized him as one of three Technology MVPs in the country.
+In connection with The Recorder’s 2016 and 2017 Corporate Department of the Year accolades, Mr. King also was recognized as one of California’s Trusted Advisers, “the lawyers clients turn to for strategic counsel and valued industry insights.”
+Law360 also recognized him as one of the country’s Technology MVPs in 2017 and 2015.

 To view a list of Mr. King's representative transactions, please click here.